khoek/RemoteBukkit/README.md

 ### GUI Client
 RemoteBukkit offers a very simple and easy to use GUI client which you can use to connect to the plugin.
 Just double click on the GUI's jarfile to run it.
 The GUI features a self-explanatory interface where you supply the hostname, port, username and password of the RemoteBukkit server.

+Run the GUI with no arguments to open the Login Dialog.
+Run the GUI with the following arguments and it will attempt to use the supplied parameters to login automatically:

+Use: [hostname:ip] [user] [pass] <switches>

+**Switches**

+* --help - Prints this help message.

 ### Console Client
 If you prefer to use a console-based application to connect to the RemoteBukkit plugin you can too!
 The console argument syntax is very simple but the program but will print help information if you supply no/the wrong number of/invalid arguments: